GStex: Per-Primitive Texturing of 2D Gaussian Splatting for Decoupled Appearance and Geometry Modeling: Conclusion

 Our work improves upon 2D Gaussian splatting by adding texture maps to each Gaussian primitive, resulting in a representation where appearance and geometry are encoded separately.
 Our work could help to improve representations of large-scale 3D scenes by enabling fewer Gaussian primitives to be used without sacrificing rendering fidelity.
 It could also enable integration of Gaussian splatting with conventional graphics techniques, such as bump mapping or level-of-detail rendering, which can take advantage of our explicit representations of texture and geometry.

 We envision multiple avenues for future work.
-Anti-aliasing and mip-mapping~\cite{akenine2019real} are important elements of texturing which we have not yet addressed.
-Our method could be made more memory efficient by optimizing in a latent space~\cite{thies2019deferred} or using a sparse representation~\cite{peyre2009sparse}.
+Anti-aliasing and mip-mapping~\cite{akenine2019real} are important elements of texturing which we have not yet addressed. \editadd{For unbounded scenes, our method needs a large number of texels, as discussed further in the supplementary.
+Overcoming this limitation is important to bring \ours to more general scenes.} Our method could be made more memory efficient by optimizing in a latent space~\cite{thies2019deferred} or using a sparse representation~\cite{peyre2009sparse}.
 Finally, it may be possible to support rendering methods that adjust the texture resolution based on the camera frustum~\cite{crow1984summed,lindstrom1996real}.

 \paragraph{Acknowledgements} DBL and KNK acknowledge support from the Natural Sciences and Engineering Research Council of Canada (NSERC) under the RGPIN, RTI, and Alliance programs.
-DBL also acknowledges support from the Canada Foundation for Innovation and the Ontario Research Fund.
+DBL \editremove{also acknowledges support from}\editadd{was also supported by} the Canada Foundation for Innovation and the Ontario Research Fund.
 VR was supported by the Wolfond Scholarship Program.

 { }

 \thesection{S\arabic{section}} \thefigure{S\arabic{figure}} \thetable{S\arabic{table}}